Usbac/wolff/docs/starting.md

 It's time to create your first own page.
 That's why there are some useful examples below.

-_Warning: These examples only show how to use the basic components of Wolff, they are NOT supposed to be used as a reference for production code._
+_Warning: These examples are NOT supposed to be used as a reference for production code._

 ### Simple insertion